HandsOnDataViz/book/github/fork-leaflet/README.md

 *By [Jack Dougherty](../../introduction/who.md), last updated March 14, 2017*

 This tutorial introduces the **basic steps** of working with code templates, using a simple Leaflet map code (http://leafletjs.com) and GitHub in your browser (http://github.com).
 You will learn how to:
-- Fork (or copy) the Leaflet map code template to your GitHub account
+- A) Fork (copy) the Leaflet map code template to your GitHub account
-- Publish your live map to the public web with the GitHub Pages feature
+- B) Publish your live map to the public web with the GitHub Pages
+- C) Modify the map title and add controls to change map layers
-- Modify the map title, basemap tiles, and upload new data points from a CSV spreadsheet
+- D) Upload more geocoded map points from a comma-separated-values (.CSV) sheet

 Code templates help us to move beyond the limits of drag-and-drop web mapping services (such as BatchGeo and Google MyMaps) and to create more customized visualizations on a web server that you control.
 Before you begin, learn the broad concepts in the chapter introduction [Modify and Host Code Templates with GitHub](../github).
 For more advanced examples, see the [Leaflet Map Templates](../leaflet) chapter in this book.